 SMEs are crucial in our economy.
-When they go under, society suffers and when they are not sustainable, we all pay the price.
+When they go under, society suffers; when they are not sustainable, we all pay the price.
 Accountants have the multidisciplinary expertise to help businesses of all sizes.
-They assess their financial and non-financial impacts and risks, and upgrade their risk management programs.
-As this is especially relevant for SMEs, we are stimulating accountants to help their SME clients through our SME risk management series.
+They assess SMEs’ financial and non-financial impacts and risks and upgrade their risk management programmes.
+We have also identified 3 vital matters where accountants can provide crucial support in SMEs’ development. #SMEsCountOnUs

 The only sustainable economy would be a circular economy.
 This means that most companies need to change their business models.
 Corporate governance is an essential driver of this transition.
 The cogito publication 10 ideas to make corporate governance a driver of a sustainable economy (June 2019) already sets out what boards and regulators can do to redefine how businesses are run.

 Professional accountants working in the public sector are an important part of our membership.
 We just issued Coronacrisis: actions for the public sector with ideas on how the public sector can counter the crisis’ impact on the short and long term.